unifyai/.github/profile/README.rst

 * **🔑 Use any LLM from any Provider**: With a single interface, you can use all LLMs from all providers by simply changing one string.
 No need to manage several API keys or handle different input-output formats.
 Unify handles all of that for you!

 * **📊 Improve LLM Performance**: Add your own custom tests and evals, and benchmark your own prompts on all models and providers.
-Comparing quality, cost and speed, and iterate on your system prompt until all test cases pass, and you can deploy your app!
+Compare quality, cost and speed, and iterate on your system prompt until all tests pass, and you can deploy your app!

 * **🔀 Route to the Best LLM**: Improve quality, cost and speed by routing to the perfect model and provider for each individual prompt.